Meet our Board of Directors

 Since then, I’ve become a coach with Nordic Canada and now teach the Bunny Rabbits program for the local club.
 You’ll often find me skiing on the trails with a few kids in tow, sharing my love for the outdoors and Nordic skiing.

-Michelle Nummi, Director of Youth Programs
+Claudia Blandford, Director of Youth Programs